isc-projects/stork/doc/hook.rst

     need to implement any specific interface, but it's available to lookup for symbols.

-hook
+hook (file)
     The library that provides symbols required by the hook specification - the ``Load`` and ``Version`` functions.
-The ``Load`` function is used to create the callout object.
+The ``Load`` function is used to create the carrier object.
 The hook shouldn't use any global variables (except constants).
-It should be possible to call the ``Load`` and close the callout object multiple times without side effects.
+It should be possible to call the ``Load`` and close the payload object multiple times without side effects.
 The hooks are loaded in the lexicographic order.
 Only the hooks with the compatible application name and Stork version returned by the ``Version`` function are loaded.